-Unfortunately, group-based study abroad programs remain on halt through autumn quarter 2021.
+Although UW Tacoma group-based study abroad programs remain on halt through autumn quarter 2021, we are hopeful that they will resume in spring 2022.
 As you plan for your study abroad experience, understand that if a program is canceled due to COVID-19, you will not be charged any study abroad program fees or administrative fees under the control of our office.
 Furthermore, all study abroad participants are REQUIRED to purchase UW student abroad insurance, which will provide benefits such as medical coverage abroad as well as medical, security, and natural disaster emergency evacuation services.
 If students are abroad during a pandemic outbreak, the UW student abroad insurance would cover the cost of medical bills, emergency evacuation, etc.

 The Office of Global Affairs will consider CDC, WHO, U.S. Department of State guidance along with any travel restrictions destination countries may have in place.
 We want to make sure it's safe and ethical for us to send students and faculty abroad.
 To learn more about this, please see the COVID-19 and UW Study Abroad website.